By:

 • Confusion over who gets to make certain decisions.

-A well-drafted agreement gives certainty, protects everyone involved, and ensures the business can continue to operate even if relationships change.
+A well-drafted, strong agreement gives certainty, protects everyone involved, and ensures the business can continue to operate even if relationships change.

 Quick guide: Which one do I need?